 - Automatic summer/winter heating year clock changeover

 - Automatic BST/GMT clock change

 The HeatingSave controller records the reading of each temperature sensor every minute and counts the total on-time for every boiler, immersion, valve, pump, air conditioning unit and light.
-This data can be analyses and reviewed by the HeatingSave PC package that comes with every system.
-Moreover, the PC software allows up to 22 simultaneous graphs to be viewed so that you can check that HeatingSave is saving you money over your existing time clock.
+This data can be analyses and reviewed by the HeatingSave high level software that comes with every system.
+Moreover, the software allows many simultaneous graphs to be viewed so that you can check that HeatingSave is saving you money over your existing time clock/control system.
 It also calculates the amount of energy used and the cost for each day so that you can review energy expenditure as it happens, instead of months later when the fuel bill hits the doormat!

 The graph on the right is a schematic to show the times of year when HeatingSave make the most savings.
 Firstly, is autumn.

 This is because many traditional systems switch on the heating on the 1st October irrespective of the weather conditions.

 The planet is much warmer at this time of year and so are buildings.
 Therefore, less heat is required to keep warm.